|

 unadulterated

-seawater contains 90+ elements in an inorganic
+seawater contains a perfect balance in an

-crystalloid solution ready to be absorbed by a
+inorganic crystalloid solution ready to be absorbed

-the periodic table, sophisticated chemical analysis
+of the periodic table, sophisticated chemical

 |